-Packed with flavor, yet, ready with just three ingredients- this Baked Italian chicken recipe is a must-try when you want to whip up a quick meal.
+Packed with flavor yet, ready with just three ingredients- this Baked Italian chicken and asparagus recipe is a must-try when you want to whip up a quick meal.

 Lately, I have been experimenting with sheet pans quite a lot.
 I love how they make it convenient to whip up a meal, and best of all they make the post-cooking cleanup so easy!

-So I just grabbed that bottle of Italian dressing and whipped up this super easy and flavorful meal.
-To say I was amazed at how delicious it turned out to be would be an understatement.
+So I grabbed that bottle of Italian dressing and whipped up this super easy and flavorful meal.
+To say I was amazed at how delicious it would be an understatement.
 Wanted to give it a try yourself too?
 Here’s everything you need to know about it.

 What Else Can I Add In?

-This sheet pan meal is supposed to be light, so adding in some more veggies can be a great idea.
-They’ll not just make your meal healthier, but will also lend a nice textural difference to the dish.
+This sheet pan meal is supposed to be light, so adding more veggies can be a great idea.
+They’ll make your meal healthier and lend a nice textural difference to the dish.

 I’ve added in asparagus, but don’t limit yourself there.
 You can add in practically any veggie you have lying in your refrigerator.
-Here are some good options to consider.
+Here are some excellent options to consider:

 - Bell peppers